dinanathsj29/angularcli-angualr-cli-tutorial/README.md

   </figure>
 </p>

-4. After installation check version of angular CLI or verify installation by using command by using the command: `ng -v` OR `ng --version` (the command returns versions of Angular CLI, node/npm as well as operating system installed on your local machine), you can also verify angular CLI installation by command: `ng -h` OR `ng --help`
+4. After installation check version of Angular CLI or verify installation by using command by using the command: `ng -v` OR `ng --version` (the command returns versions of Angular CLI, node/npm as well as operating system installed on your local machine), you can also verify Angular CLI installation by command: `ng -h` OR `ng --help`

 03 Angular CLI Commands and Utilities
 =====================